"Vienna Declaration"

 The appointment was a happy coincidence, even if "some observers cannot understand it", said Rosenkranz.
 Austria and Hungary share half a millennium of common history in Europe.
 Bilateral cooperation was particularly important in border protection, but also in economic terms.

 The Hungarian head of government also mentioned necessary reforms to European institutions and the need to strengthen national parliaments.
-He also emphasized that relations with Austria were friendly.
+He emphasized that relations with Austria were friendly.

 Here you can see the Facebook video from Orbán's page: